 •Re-Run Import – restarts the import process.

 •Options – provides a menu of actions for the row, including Edit, Delete, and the ability to download the relevant Log File or Exception File if they are available.
 If you delete a row from the Data Import data grid, you are given the choice of deleting the connected OSIs and all their children, or of deleting all OSIs except those that have had children added manually.
+Note that this also deletes OSIs where you have cleared the Lock To Audit Tool check box.

 Downloading an import template